- Download our Moving to Ottawa Guide (PDF)

-Most expats will not find it necessary to own a car, as it is often more convenient to use public transport due to limited parking and traffic congestion.
-However, having a car does provide greater opportunities for exploring the Canadian outdoors, and it especially useful for those with children.
+Most expats will find it unnecessary to own a car in Ottawa, as it is often more convenient to use public transport due to limited parking, traffic congestion and rising fuel prices.
+Still, having a car provides an opportunity to explore the great Canadian outdoors and may be especially useful for expats with children.

 Public transport in Ottawa

-Public transport in Ottawa consists of an extensive bus network and the city’s light rail system, known as the O-Train.
-OC Transpo is the company that oversees transport in Ottawa.
+Public transport in Ottawa consists of an extensive bus network and a light-rail system, known as the O-Train.
+OC Transpo is the company that oversees public transit in the city.

-The frequency of bus services in Ottawa ranges between 20 and 30 minutes, depending on the particular route and time of day.
+The frequency of bus services ranges between 20 and 30 minutes, depending on the route and time of day.
 Frequency is usually reduced in the late evenings and on Sundays.

-The O-Train is a light rail transit service which complements Ottawa’s extensive bus network.
-While the O-Train network does not cover as much ground as the bus network, the major advantage of using it is that it is isolated from road traffic and so often gets to a destination much faster.
+The O-Train is a light rail transit service that complements Ottawa’s extensive bus system.
+While the O-Train does not cover as much ground as the bus network, its advantage lies in its isolation from road traffic, so it often reaches destinations faster.

 Taxis in Ottawa

-Taxis are readily available in Ottawa’s city centre and can easily be hailed from the side of the road or found at a designated taxi rank.
-For those travelling anywhere from the suburbs, it is best to pre-book a taxi by phoning ahead of time.
+Taxis are readily available in Ottawa’s city centre and can be hailed or found at a designated taxi rank.
+For those travelling from the suburbs, it is best to pre-book a taxi by phone.

 All taxis in Ottawa must have a working meter and charge a base fare and then a set rate per additional kilometre.
-Most taxis have credit card facilities but it is advisable to have cash available for shorter journeys.
+Most taxis have credit card facilities, but it's advisable to have cash on hand for shorter journeys.

-It is worth noting that Ottawa-registered taxis are not permitted to pick up customers from the side of the road on the Quebec side and the same applies to Quebec cabs in Ottawa.
-However, it is possible for those living in Quebec to pre-book a taxi in Ottawa and vice versa.
+It is worth noting that Ottawa-registered taxis are not permitted to pick up customers on the roadside in Quebec, and the same applies to Quebec cabs on Ottawa's side.
+Nevertheless, residents from both Quebec and Ottawa can pre-book a taxi from either side.

 Cycling in Ottawa